Ficus ginseng is a bonsai-like houseplant. Great for beginners, it’s got a thick root trunk and very nice leaves.

 Type – indoor plant

-Soil – indoor plant soil mix, well drained
+Exposure: lots of indirect light – Soil: indoor plant mix, well drained

 Caring for Ficus ginseng

-Although it is easy to care for, Ficus ginseng does nonetheless require a little care to give it all the chances it needs to survive over a long period and in proper growing conditions.
+Although it is easy to care for, Ficus ginseng does require a little care.
+Watering, fertilizer and pruning give it all the chances it needs to live for decades.

-- Ficus ginseng appreciates the warmth that is customary indoors in apartments and houses, ideally from 60 to 75°F (15 to 25°C).
+- Ficus ginseng appreciates warmth.
+That’s why indoor living suits it well: temperatures range from 60 to 75°F (15 to 25°C).